Touring Israel

 Car rental prices include unlimited mileage, anti-theft protection (TR), and basic insurance (CDW).

-However, theft protection and basic insurance are not valid outside the Green Line in the Palestinian Territories (enclaves).
+However, theft protection and basic insurance are not valid outside the Green Line(West Bank) in the Palestinian Territories.
 These include the Arab cities of the West Bank: Jenin, Nablus, Ramallah, Tulkarem, Bethlehem, and Hebron.
 A detailed map showing these areas can be obtained from the rental company.
-In order not to get lost, use GPS.
-The Israeli GPS has such an option - do not directly through the roads that are beyond the "green line".
+In order not to get lost and most importantly not enter the Palestinian cities, use Waze.
+The Israeli GPS has such an option preventing from you driving there.

 Basic insurance (CDW) provides for the personal participation of the driver in the amount not exceeding $ 1000 It is this amount that is blocked on the driver's card and returned if the car is delivered safe and sound.
 The return period is about a month.
 Be sure to consider this point if you decide to rent a car, so as not to be left without money in a foreign country.